dalibo/ldap2pg/docs/index.md

 If you need support
-and you didn't found it in [documentation](https://ldap2pg.readthedocs.io/), just drop a question in a [GitHub issue](https://github.com/dalibo/ldap2pg/issues/new)!
+and you didn't found it in [documentation](https://ldap2pg.readthedocs.io/), just drop a question in a [GitHub discussions](https://github.com/dalibo/ldap2pg/discussions)!
-French accepted.
+🇫🇷 Possible en français.
 Don't miss the [cookbook](https://ldap2pg.readthedocs.io/en/latest/cookbook/) for advanced use cases.